Project Context (auto-generated by Pathmode)

 - Includes strategy, constraints, and active intent

-- Works in any Cursor mode (agent, composer, chat)
+- Works in every Cursor mode

 - Commit to repo so the whole team gets context